MK-Khan123/testo-burger-server/README.md

     * Admin/User differentiation.
     * Admin will be able to manage Food Items and Placed Orders.
     * An admin will be capable of adding another user as an admin.

+In order to access the client side code of this website, please [click here](https://github.com/MK-Khan123/testo-burger-client/).

+We can get in touch through [LinkedIn](https://www.linkedin.com/in/mehnaz-ahmed-khan/), [Twitter](https://twitter.com/MehnazAhmedKha1) or my email mehnazkhan231@gmail.com.

+Thank you.

 ### `Some screenshots of the project`